-When I started my design career one of my main goals was to create things that have real emotional impact.
+When I started my design career, one of my main goals was to create things that have real emotional impact.
 I most appreciate design that makes me stop and look, or compels me to interact on a deeper level.
 At its core, design has the power to make strong connections and change perceptions.
-It permeates our culture, but we are often flooded with so much of it that even a lot of very good design can become easy to ignore.
+Design permeates our culture, but we are often flooded with so much of it that even a lot of very good design can become easy to ignore.
 Or at least not think about it too much.

 Say it loud